immersive-web/webxr-ar-module/explainer.md

       drawScene(defaultProjectionMatrix, pose.poseModelMatrix.inverse());
     }

-    // VRSession.commit() indicates that rendering has completed and the current
+    // VRCanvasLayer.commit() indicates that rendering has completed and the
-    // canvas contents should be shown on the headest.
-This should ideally be
+    // current canvas contents should be shown on the headest.
+This should
-    // called immediately after the app is finished submitting draw commands to
+    // ideally be called immediately after the app is finished submitting draw
-    // reduce latency.
-The promise it returns resolves when the frame has been
+    // commands to reduce latency.
+The promise it returns resolves when the
-    // submitted and the next frame is ready to be drawn, which allows it to
+    // frame has been submitted and the next frame is ready to be drawn, which
-    // function as a requestAnimationFrame analog that runs at the framerate of
+    // allows it to function as a requestAnimationFrame analog that runs at the
-    // the VRDisplay instead of the main monitor. vrSession.commit().then(OnDrawFrame);
+    // framerate of the VRDisplay instead of the main monitor. vrSession.baseLayer.commit().then(OnDrawFrame);
   } else {
     // No session available, so render a default mono view. gl.viewport(0, 0, glCanvas.width, glCanvas.height);